 Lake Buntzen is surrounded by Indian Arm Provincial Park from one side and by Belcarra Regional Park from another.
 In fact, it means you enter a wild area on each side surrounded by forest.

 Various trekking trails are located near Buntzen Lake.
 When looking for the most scenic trails in the area, you can choose from e.g. Buntzen Lake Loop, Swan Falls Loop, Diez Vistas Trial, and Energy Trail.
 The trails have different lengths and difficulty levels, starting from a 60-minute walk along the lake, to 6, 8 or even 10-hour trekking towards nearby peaks and viewpoints.

 Buntzen Lake Park is a popular getaway among Canadians, especially in the summer season when you can swim in the lake, go kayaking, or have a picnic on the beach.

-Arriving at Buntzen Lake at the beginning of spring and finding snow-white clouds gently hovering over the tops of forests, watching dense fog in the air, feeling snow under feet and observing the whole landscape reflected in the wide lake - I had a while here to do what I love the most.
+Arriving at Buntzen Lake at the beginning of spring and finding snow-white clouds gently hovering over the tops of forests, watching dense fog in the air, feeling the snow under feet and observing the whole landscape reflected in the wide lake - I had a while here to do what I love the most.
 Take a look at the photos - I hope the views will encourage you to visit Buntzen Lake when in British Columbia.

 If you know other places worth visiting in British Columbia, Canada, let me know.
 I'd be happy to get to know your recommendations!